maulafaza/Coding-Standards/html/coding-style-guide/README.md

 >###### Bagus proposal (tab button represent 4 spaces):
 >To match our goal of **Uniformity** and **Compatibility**, indentation must use spaces.
 Because space based indentation will look the same in any editor on any setting.
 >
->Do not manual spacing the indentation.
-Instead, set the editor to use *Tab* key represents *4 spaces*.
-HTML indentation should be 4 spaces (using *Tab* button, not manually ;) pressing the "space") to match PHP coding style.
+>HTML indentation should be 4 spaces (using *Tab* button, not manually ;) pressing the "space") to match PHP coding style.
 >